forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 * [History and Relation of Biology, Chemistry and Physics](#history-and-relation-of-biology-chemistry-and-physics)

 ## Summary
+### Summary Principles
 Chemical elements achieve a stable electron configuration (octet rule (of thumb): usually 8 electrons on the outermost electron shell) by
 * taking up electrons or giving electrons away => charged particles =: ions
 * sharing electrons => atoms coupled together by electron bonds =: chemical molecules

 Ions, chemical molecules and inert elements are denoted here as generalized molecules.

-Generalized molecules interact through intermolecular forces.
-These intermolecular forces determine how matter is arrange and what properties it has.
+Generalized molecules and particles built from them interact through intermolecular forces.
+These intermolecular forces determine how matter arranged and what properties it has.

+* Intermolecular forces inducing fixed positions give raise to solid bodies with a fixed shaped.
+* Intermolecular forces with constant distances give raise to fluids.
+* In absence of intermolecular forces matter is gaseous.

+Within a substance different intermolecular forces can act, especially when the substance consists of different materials.
+The intermolecular forces depend on the setting: temperature and all the substances present.

+### Summary Evaporation and Condensation
+When the setting changes the intermolecular forces change, which results in transitions
+* from solid<->liquid (freezing <- and melting ->)
+* liquid<->gaseous (condensation <- and evaporation ->)
+* solid<->gaseous (sublime ->).

+### Summary Efflorescence
+For mixtures the different parts can be mixed in different ways or not mixed at all:
+* A is crystallized in liquid <-> A is a solute (crystallize = efflorescence <-, dissolve ->).
+* A is solid next to gas <-> A is gaseous in gas (sediment <-, -> aerosolize ->)

 ## Principles
 ### Nuclear-Physical Topics